PyLops/pylops-mpi/_sources/installation.rst.txt

 Note that, differently from the  ``conda`` command, the above **will not** create a virtual environment.
 Make sure you create and activate your environment previously.

-Simlarly, if you want to enable `NCCL <https://developer.nvidia.com/nccl>`_ but prefer using pip, you must first check the CUDA version of your system:
+Similarly, if you want to enable `NCCL <https://developer.nvidia.com/nccl>`_ but prefer using pip, you must first check the CUDA version of your system:

 .. code-block:: bash